thacherT1D/webdevstuff/Javascript_and_the_Browser/AJAX_Extended.desc.md

 ## AJAX in Action

-Consider these two examples of AJAX.
-To give them a try, open your browser to a new tab.
-Leave it empty, we don't want to have any other scripts running or any HTML on the page when we start.
+Consider these two examples of AJAX below.
+To give them a try, create a basic html page (just the doctype, html, head, and body tags are fine) and open your browser to a it.
+We don't want to have any other scripts running or any HTML on the page when we start.

-Open your developer tools, and try pasting each snippet into your console to run them.
+Open your developer tools, and try pasting each snippet (from pure JS and from jQuery) into your console to run them.

 ### AJAX in Pure JS